OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

    ![New App registration](images/aad-new-app-registration.png "width=500")

-4. Choose a **Name** like *Octopus Deploy*, select the correct **Supported account tpe**  for Single or Multi-Tenant, and enter a value for **Sign-On URL** like *https://octopus.example.com/api/users/authenticatedToken/AzureAD* Then click **Register**.
+4. Choose a **Name** like *Octopus Deploy*, select the correct **Supported account type**  for Single or Multi-Tenant, and enter a value for **Sign-On URL** like *https://octopus.example.com/api/users/authenticatedToken/AzureAD* Then click **Register**.
  - The URL must be using HTTPS
- - The value you specify for Name will appear at the top of the Azure authentication page when the users are entering their credentials.
+ - When users input their credentials, the value you specify for Name will appear at the top of the Azure authentication page.
  - The value you specify for Sign-On URL should be the URL to your Octopus Server.
-This address is linked within your browser, so only has to be resolvable on your network, not from the public Internet.
+This address is linked within your browser, so it only has to be resolvable on your network, not from the public Internet.
  - Include `/api/users/authenticatedToken/AzureAD` at the end of your Octopus URL

  :::hint
  Please take care when adding this URL!
 They are **case-sensitive** and can be sensitive to trailing **slash** characters.
-You cannot use `http` here so you will need to use `https` with a SSL certificate from a Certificate Authority, or from [LetsEncrypt](https://letsencrypt.org/) using Octopus Deploy [Let's Encrypt Integration](/docs/security/exposing-octopus/lets-encrypt-integration) or one from Active Directory Certificate Services.
+You cannot use `HTTP` here, so you will need to use `https`.
+You will need to use an SSL certificate from a Certificate Authority, such as [LetsEncrypt](https://letsencrypt.org/) or [GoDaddy](https://godaddy.com and you can also do this by using Octopus Deploy [Let's Encrypt Integration](/docs/security/exposing-octopus/lets-encrypt-integration) or one from Active Directory Certificate Services.
  :::

    ![Filling the App registration form](images/aad-new-app-registration-form.png "width=500")